jtcass01/DigiCam/README.md

   <h3 align="center">DigiCam</h3>

   <p align="center">
     A python library for controlling DSLR cameras using the open source program DigiCamControl.
-Please see: [http://digicamcontrol.com/](http://digicamcontrol.com/) for more information.
+Please see: <a href="http://digicamcontrol.com/">http://digicamcontrol.com/</a> for more information.
     <br />
     <a href="https://github.com/jtcass01/DigiCam"><strong>Explore the docs �</strong></a>
     <br />